What is a Voltage Source?

 In spite of the load resistance or current in the circuit, this voltage source will give steady voltage.
 It performs as a 100% efficient voltage source.
 All of the voltage of the ideal voltage source can drop perfectly to the load in the circuit.

 To understand an ideal voltage source, we can take an example of a circuit shown above.
 The battery shown here is an ideal voltage source that delivers 1.7V.
 The internal resistance RIN = 0Ω.
 The resistance load in the circuit RLOAD = 7Ω.
 Here, we can see the load will receive all of the 1.7V of the battery.

 Real or Practical Voltage Source

-Next, we can consider a circuit with practical voltage source having an internal resistance of 1Ω in the similar circuit which is explained above.
-Due to the internal resistance, there will be small amount of voltage drop
+Next, we can consider a circuit with a practical voltage source having an internal resistance of 1Ω in a similar circuit which is explained above.
+Due to the internal resistance, there will be a small amount of voltage drop in the RIN.

-.
 So, the output voltage will be reduced to 1.49V from 1.7V.
-So in practical cases there will be reduction in source voltage due to the internal resistance.
+So in practical cases, there will be a reduction in source voltage due to the internal resistance.